akka/akka/akka-docs/src/main/paradox/persistence-schema-evolution.md

 ![persistence-event-adapter-1-n.png](./images/persistence-event-adapter-1-n.png)

-The `EventAdapter` splits the incoming event into smaller more fine grained events during recovery.
+The `EventAdapter` splits the incoming event into smaller more fine-grained events during recovery.

 During recovery however, we now need to convert the old `V1` model into the `V2` representation of the change.
 Depending if the old event contains a name change, we either emit the `UserNameChanged` or we don't,